 Terms of Service

-This Accessible Web Terms of Service (together with any Order Forms or SOW (each as defined below) issued hereunder from time to time, this “Agreement”) is entered into by and between Accessible Web LLC (“Accessible Web”) and the Person placing an order for or accessing any Services (“Client” or “you”).
+This Accessible Web Terms of Service (together with any Order Forms or SOW (each as defined below) issued hereunder from time to time, this “Agreement”) is entered into by and between Accessible Web, Inc. (“Accessible Web”) and the Person placing an order for or accessing any Services (“Client” or “you”).

 IF YOU ARE ACCEPTING THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY AND ITS AFFILIATES TO THESE TERMS AND CONDITIONS, IN WHICH CASE THE TERM “CLIENT” OR “YOU” SHALL REFER TO SUCH ENTITY.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR DO NOT AGREE WITH THESE TERMS AND CONDITIONS, YOU MUST NOT ACCEPT THIS AGREEMENT AND MAY NOT USE THE SERVICES.